UT-yakusaku/UDSClassification/README.md

 ### Evaluation Metrics

-Model performance is evaluated using coincidence rates, which measure the agreement between predicted and ground truth Up-Down states.
-Two coincidence rates are computed:
+Model performance is evaluated using coincidence index (CoIn; Mukovski et al., 2007), which measure the agreement between predicted and ground truth Up-Down states.
+Two CoIns are computed:
-- Up-state coincidence: Fraction of time points where both predicted and ground truth indicate up states, relative to all time points where at least one indicates an up state
+- Up-state CoIn: Fraction of time points where both predicted and ground truth indicate up states, relative to all time points where at least one indicates an up state
-- Down-state coincidence: Fraction of time points where both predicted and ground truth indicate down states, relative to all time points where at least one indicates a down state
+- Down-state CoIn: Fraction of time points where both predicted and ground truth indicate down states, relative to all time points where at least one indicates a down state

 ## Inference